avaje/avaje-logback-encoder/README.md

 ```

 ### JPMS Use
-To ensure `Jlink` correctly determines the runtime modules add the following to your `module-info.java`:
+To ensure `jlink` correctly determines the runtime modules required, add the following to your `module-info.java`:

 ```java
 module my.module {